Mono Lake: Black Point Fissures

 After soaking for a bit at Travertine Hot Springs, we made our way down to Lee Vining and Mono Lake.
 We’d originally planned to drive down to Mammoth that night, but after brief stop at the Mono Lake Committee Information Center & Bookstore (visitor center is closed in the winter) we decided to try some dispersed camping in the area to maximize our time at the lake.

-There’s no real trail to the fissures; it’s kind of a choose your own adventure type of trail.
+There’s no real trail to the Black Point Fissures; it’s kind of a choose your own adventure type of trail.
 It doesn’t gain much in elevation, nor is the hike difficult, but the jaunt up the cinder slopes can be a bit daunting.
 If you don’t want hints on how to get there, click here to skip to photos.
 Otherwise, read on.